 With the right to data portability, the regulator mainly aimed at social networks such as Facebook or Google +.
 However, the scope of application of this right is not limited to such business models in any way.
 On principle, the right to data portability is relevant for all sectors.

 This results in the following questions with respect to the economic assessment:

 - In which sectors are lock-in effects an issue?

 - How do industries for which “lock-in” effects are not an issue plan to implement Art.
 20 GDPR?

 - Which specific sectoral challenges does this pose for the individual business models?

 - Which investments will the industries have to make?

 One of the most important challenges in the implementation of data portability is posed by its technical feasibility.
 On the one hand, the European Commission’s Article 29 Working Party has clarified that the data will have to be made available in a structured, commonly used and machine-readable format.
 On the other hand, however, it remains unclear what this format should look like exactly and which standards shall be used.

-Therefore, we would like to answer the following questions over the course of the project:
+Therefore, we have answered the following questions over the course of the project:

 - What could be considered a “common interoperable format” for practical application?